 Coming up through the studio ranks, as second and first assistant director to the likes of Jean Renoir, Joseph Losey, Abraham Polonsky and Charlie Chaplin, he’d later support blacklisted writers and campaign for union representation, serving as president of the Directors Guild through the second half of the 70s.

 Aldrich made 29 features (and one from which he was removed) across three decades.
-On the occasion of his centenary, we picked out 10 of our favourites.
+We picked out 10 of our favourites.

 World for Ransom (1954)